PriorWeaver: Prior Elicitation via Iterative Dataset Construction: User Study

-We chose an within-subjects design in order to control for individual differences in domain and statistical knowledge between interface conditions.

-\subsubsection{Analysis Tasks}
+\subsubsection{Analysis tasks}

 We selected two analysis tasks from prior studies on human decision-making.
-They are comparable in complexity and rely minimally on specialized expertise.
+Both tasks are comparable in complexity and primarily draw on general, everyday knowledge, helping to minimize confounds from cognitive load or domain familiarity.
+This allows us to focus on differences in user interaction and the elicitation process.

 \begin{itemize} \item \textbf{Student Performance Prediction}: Analysts predict college students' exam scores based on their hours of study per week and attendance rate to class.
-This task is from previous decision-making studies \cite{dietvorst2014algo, dietvorst2018algo, weerts2019humangroundedevaluationshapalert, ghai2021explainable}.
-The corresponding dataset we used for this task is publicly available on Kaggle~\cite{studentdataset}. \item \textbf{Gym Member Weight Prediction}: Analysts predict gym members' weight based on their height and exercise level (i.e., hours of exercise per week).
-The corresponding dataset we used for this task is publicly available on Kaggle~\cite{gymdataset}. \end{itemize}
+This task is adopted from previous decision-making studies \cite{dietvorst2014algo, dietvorst2018algo, weerts2019humangroundedevaluationshapalert, ghai2021explainable} and is based on a publicly available dataset on Kaggle~\cite{studentdataset}. \item \textbf{Gym Member Weight Prediction}: Analysts predict gym members' weight based on their height and exercise level (i.e., hours of exercise per week).
+This task is based on a publicly available dataset on Kaggle~\cite{gymdataset}. \end{itemize}